Intrauterine Insemination (IUI)

 36 to 40 hours after the trigger shot, the IUI is carried out.
 A semen sample is provided and sperm is prepared, concentrated (washed) and placed in the uterus using a thin catheter.

 *The above dates are an approximation of an average cycle.

 Should I be considering IUI?
 Do I have any other options?

-IUI is commonly used when fertility issues are related to unexplained infertility, mild endometriosis, low sperm count, ejaculation issues or decreased sperm mobility.
+IUI is commonly used when fertility issues are related to unexplained infertility, mild endometriosis, low sperm count, lesbian patients, ejaculation issues or decreased sperm mobility.
 IVF is recommended for most causes of infertility, including women over 35 years old, women with low egg supply, men with very low sperm count, men with very low sperm motility and abnormal morphology, women with tubal issues, and women with fertility disorders like endometriosis and polycystic ovary syndrome (PCOS).